Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Klein-Gordon equation

-The form of the radial equation, given by Eq.~(\ref{eq:radial_x_KNBH}), is almost similar to the confluent Heun equation, where we just need to reduce the power of the terms $1/(x-x_{j})^{2}$, as well as eliminate the term $E_{2}$ from the right side.
+Now, we just need to reduce the power of the terms $1/x^{2}$ and $1/(x-1)^{2}$, as well as eliminate the term $E_{2}$ from the right hand side.
 In order to do this, we perform a \textit{s-homotopic transformation} of the dependent variable $R(x) \mapsto U(x)$, such that

-where the coefficients $D_{j}$ are the exponents of the three singular points $x_{j}$ in Eq.~(\ref{eq:radial_x_KNBH}).
+where the coefficients $D_{0}$, $D_{1}$, and $D_{2}$ are the exponents of the three singular points $x=(0,1,\infty)$ in Eq.~(\ref{eq:radial_x_KNBH}).
 They obey to the following indicial equation

 whose roots are given by